 - How To Use Magic Mushrooms

 What Are Psilocybin Mushrooms?

-The most commonly used species of psilocybin mushrooms include Psilocybe cubensis, Psilocybe semilanceata (Liberty Caps), Psilocybe azurescens (Flying Saucer mushrooms), Psilocybe cyanescens (Wavy Caps), Psilocybe subaeruginosa (P.subs), and Panaeolus cyanescens (Blue Meanies).
+The most commonly used species of psilocybin mushrooms include Psilocybe cubensis, Psilocybe semilanceata (Liberty Caps), Psilocybe azurescens (Flying Saucer mushrooms), Psilocybe cyanescens (Wavy Cap mushrooms), Psilocybe subaeruginosa (P.subs), and Panaeolus cyanescens (Blue Meanie mushrooms).

 There are also many magic mushroom strains, which are varieties of a single species.
 Common strains of Psilocybe cubensis, for instance, include Penis Envy, Golden Teachers, and B+.

 Psilocybe tampanensis produces sclerotia (or truffles), and you can find these sold at specialty shops in the Netherlands (they go by the name “philosopher’s stones”).

 Different species and strains of psilocybin mushrooms will contain differing amounts of active alkaloids.
 Some types will be more potent than others, such as Liberty Caps, Flying Saucer mushrooms, Blue Meanies, and Penis Envy mushrooms.
 Meanwhile, psilocybe cubensis — with common strains like Golden Teacher — are moderately potent.

 Psilocybin is a tryptamine compound, chemically related to the amino acid tryptophan and structurally similar to the neurotransmitter serotonin.
 In the body, through a reaction known as dephosphorylation (removal of a phosphate group), psilocybin is converted into the psychoactive chemical psilocin.
 After this conversion, psilocin binds to the 5-HT2A receptors (a type of serotonin receptor) in the brain, which causes the psychedelic experience.